A reduction principle for Fourier coefficients of automorphic forms: Introduction

 \subsection{Acknowledgements}

 The authors are grateful for helpful discussions with Ben Brubaker, David Ginzburg and Stephen D. Miller.
 We are particularly thankful to Joseph Hundley for sharing with us his insights on nilpotent orbits for exceptional groups.
+We wish to thank the anonymous referees for very useful comments on an earlier version of this paper.
 We also thank the Banff International Research Station for Mathematical Innovation and Discovery and the Simons Center for Geometry and Physics for their hospitality during different stages of this project.
-D.G.\ was partially supported by ERC StG grant 637912.
-During his time at Stanford University (when the majority of this paper was written), H.G.\ was supported by the Knut and Alice Wallenberg Foundation.
-Later, H.G.\ was supported by the Swedish Research Council (Vetenskapsr\aa det), grant nr.\ 2018-06774.
-S.S.\ was partially supported by Simons Foundation grant 509766.
-D.P.\ was supported by the Swedish Research Council (Vetenskapsr\aa det), grant nr.\ 2018-04760.